 The 21st century's fashion landscape is marked by an increased understanding of the environmental and social impacts of clothing.

 Organic cotton is one of the clear choices for any brand looking to be or go green.
 Its evolution has been shaped partly by the establishment of organic cotton certifications, which have far-reaching implications not just for the environment, but also for the economy and society.
 As early as 2006, they were introduced to regulate the industry, affirming that this natural fabric would be cultivated in compliance with set standards.
-The organic cotton that we use at POMP, GOTS, is now one of the leading worldwide standards and was first established back in 2006.
+For example, GOTS, is now one of the leading worldwide standards and was first established back in 2006.

 Add to that the industry-wide push for sustainability.
 With shoppers demanding better-made options, organic cotton has cemented its role in supporting this paradigm shift.
 Although it accounts for only an estimated 1% of global textile production, its presence has steadily grown.
 According to the Textile Exchange Organic Cotton Market 2022 Report, organic cotton production saw a fifth consecutive year of increase.
 Key players include India, Turkey, and China.